SwedbankPay/swedbank-pay-design-guide-jekyll-theme/products/checkout-v3-dev/payments-only/index.md

 account.

 An access token is necessary since it will be used together with Payee ID to validate transactions.
-The Payee ID will serve as the door and, your token is the key.
+The Payee ID will serve as the door and your token is the key.

 *   Navigate to “Access Tokens” at the top of the page.